armAInexus/kleidiai/docs/matmul_qsi4cx/README.md

 Since the **RHS** matrix uses symmetric per-channel quantization, it is accompanied by an additional array (`RHS scales`) containing the scale quantization parameters for each `N` value.

-> ℹ️ The quantization is called per-channel because matrix multiplication is commonly used to accelerate the convolution layer and the `N` dimension corresponds to the `output channel` (`output feature maps`)
+> ℹ️ The quantization is called per-channel because matrix multiplication is commonly used to accelerate the convolution layer and the `N` dimension corresponds to the `output channel`, for example, `C` in `NHWC`.

 The following image visually describes the operations involved to perform this matrix multiplication type:
 ![int4_matmul_per_channel](imgs/int4_matmul_per_channel.png)